Skip to main content

 Horseback riding

 Nearly 17 miles of equestrian trails can be ridden in the Boreas Ponds Tract, with some miles of access off Boreas Road towards White Lily Pond and beyond the dam.
 There’s a map available that shows some of the possible routes you can take.
-If you’re including Boreas Ponds as one of a few different stops on a horseback riding adventure, then the Frontier Town campground, equestrian and day use area is a few minutes away, and acts as the perfect basecamp for branching out to other equestrian trails.
+If you’re including Boreas Ponds as one of the few stops on your horseback riding adventure, then the Frontier Town campground, equestrian and day-use area is a few minutes away and acts as the perfect basecamp for branching out to other equestrian trails.

 There's More to Explore